gallinapassus/SemanticVersion/README.md

 # SemanticVersion

 SemanticVersion defines a concrete type `SemanticVersion` capable of representing a semantic version number.
-It also defines a `SemanticVersionable` protocol for classes/structs wanting to declare conformance to semantic versioning.
+It also defines a `SemanticVersionable` protocol for easy versioning.

 More info about semantic versioning: https://semver.org